 Rising to a height of 30 m, they are a great place to hike, play and photograph, especially in summer when the wildflowers make an appearance.
 Just beware of the copious amounts of poison ivy that line the forested trails and stairways.

-Backpack the Coastal Trail in Pukaskwa National Park
+Hike the Coastal Trail in Pukaskwa National Park

 If you’re up for a tough hike do the 60 km Coastal Trail along the shores of Lake Superior in Pukaskwa National Park.
 A one way hike is the way to go as there is a boat shuttle you can organize for the start or end of the trip.